LLNL/mpibind/tutorials/cug23/module1.md

 Answer
 </summary>

-B. Mapping: bTask 8 b> PUs 24-26 and 72-74b
+B. Mapping: Task 8 will run on PUs 24-26 and 72-74

-A. Affinity: bPolicy for one openMP thread per L3 on Tiogab
+A. Affinity: Policy for one openMP thread per L3 on Tioga
 </details>